Dayton Flyers men's basketball: Archie Miller era (2011–2017)

-The Anthony Grant era
+Anthony Grant era (2017–present)

 Shortly after Miller's departure for Indiana, the school hired Oklahoma City Thunder assistant coach and Dayton alum Anthony Grant as head coach on March 30, 2017.
 Grant previously served as head coach at VCU and Alabama.
 Grant began laying the groundwork for the future with his first recruiting class that included future stars Obi Toppin and Jalen Crutcher.
 His first season at Dayton saw the Flyers finish 14–17 overall, the first time since the 2005–06 season that the team finished with a losing record.
 His second season featured breakout red-shirt freshman Toppin, who led the team to a third-place finish in the A-10.
 They lost their first game of the conference tournament, and missed the NCAA tournament for the second straight season.
 They earned a five seed in the NIT, but lost in the first round at Colorado.

 Grant's third season proved to be one of the best in Dayton basketball history.
 The 2019–20 team began by routing Georgia and Virginia Tech en route to the finals of the 2019 Maui Invitational Tournament where they lost in overtime to Kansas.
 The Flyers steadily climbed the 2019–2020 AP Poll, finishing the season 29–2, 18–0 in Atlantic 10 Conference play and ranked number three in the nation.
 Dayton was the only team in the nation not to have lost in regulation during the 2019–20 season and was a projected #1 seed in the East Region in several NCAA tournament bracket projections.
 However, the COVID-19 pandemic led to the cancellation of the 2020 NCAA tournament on March 12, 2020, prior to completion of the Atlantic 10 tournament and the NCAA opted not to release the Men's and Women's Championship brackets.
 A post cancellation computer simulation of Jerry Palm's projected field resulted in Dayton winning the championship.
 Despite the abrupt end, the season yielded numerous highlights for the team and program.
 Toppin & Crutcher were both named to the Atlantic 10 Conference First Team, while teammates Trey Landers and Ryan Mikesell were named to the Third Team and All-Academic Teams respectively.
 Toppin was named the Atlantic 10 Player of the Year and Grant was named A-10 Coach of the Year.
 Toppin was a unanimous selection to the AP All-America First Team, and would receive further recognition, winning the Wooden Award, Naismith Trophy, and being named AP player of the year.
 Meanwhile, Coach Grant received national coach of the year accolades from Sporting News, as well as winning both the AP coach of the year and Naismith coach of the year award.
 Finally, ESPN College Gameday made its first ever visit to the Dayton campus on March 7, 2020, highlighting the #3 ranked Flyers and their passionate fan base prior to the final game of the season, a 76–51 victory over George Washington.